-- 4.22 Policy in respect to impacts on residential amenity and securing a good standard of residential amenity are provided by SDLP Policies ENV1 (1) and ENV2 and Paragraph 200 of the NPPF.
-The initial layout has been the subject of revision by the applicant following concerns regarding the original location of the proposed house expressed by a neighbour.
-The layout is now considered to be acceptable with separation distances between existing and proposed dwellings exceeding normally acceptable minimum standards.
-The proposed house will be sited to the rear of Allonby House (owned by the applicant) and neighbouring Braidley House but at a distance of some 40 metres being set 10.5 metres into the application site.
-Consequently, it is not considered that there will be any detrimental impact on the amenity of existing properties. - 4.23 The access into the application site is proposed to run through the land to the north (utilising the same road that is proposed under application number 2018/1346/FULM).
-The access is taken off York Road between Lilac House and Mandale House.
-It is considered that there is an adequate separation distance between the two existing dwellings and the proposed access road and that there would not be a significant detrimental impact on the residential amenity on these two existing dwellings as a result of the proposed access road. - 4.24 Having taken into account the matters discussed above it is considered that the proposal would not result in any significant harm to the residential amenities of either existing or future occupants in accordance with relevant Local Plan policies.
+- 4.18 Policy in respect to impacts on residential amenity and securing a good standard of residential amenity are provided by SDLP Policies ENV1 (1) and ENV2 and Paragraph 200 of the NPPF.
+As the application is in outline form, layout and the consequent impact on neighbouring properties will be a matter for future consideration.
+However, the closest relationship will be with houses proposed for land immediately to the north and there is no reason to think that an acceptable layout cannot be achieved on the site. - 4.19 The access into the application site is proposed to run through the land to the north with the same arrangement as proposed for the application that relates to that land.
+The connection to the highway network is between Lilac House and Mandale House onto York Road.
+It is considered that there is an adequate separation distance between the two existing dwellings and the proposed access road and that there would not be a significant detrimental impact on the residential amenity on these two existing dwellings as a result of the proposed access road.

+4.20 Having taken into account the matters discussed above it is considered that the proposal would not result in any significant harm to the residential amenities of either existing or future occupants in accordance with relevant Local Plan policies.